Types of Inguinal Hernias: What You Need to Know

 An opening is left in the baby’s abdomen and some of the baby’s intestines can protrude through the opening.
 Inguinal hernias are different from umbilical hernias (common in babies and often resolve on their own) and usually require surgery to correct.

 When the baby is a female, indirect inguinal hernias can cause other reproductive organs to slide into the wrong location.
-They are usually repaired quickly as they can cause a life-threatening condition called a strangulated inguinal hernia when a portion of the intestine becomes trapped or incarcerated causing a dangerous bowel blockage.
+When a portion of the intestine becomes trapped or incarcerated, it can cause a life-threatening condition called a strangulated inguinal hernia.
+They usually repair it quickly to prevent a dangerous bowel blockage.
 Studies have shown that the risk of incarceration is higher in babies under a year old.

 Normally found in adults, direct inguinal hernias form by breaking through the inguinal canal wall.
-Direct inguinal hernias normally are caused by the combination of ongoing pressure and strain being exerted onto a weakened area of the abdominal muscle.
+The combination of ongoing pressure and strain exerting onto a weakened area of the abdominal muscle causes direct inguinal hernias.

 Where Are Inguinal Canal Hernias Normally Located?